mark-akturatech/archon-c64/README.md

 And finally copies 0x085f-0x095e to 0x0100-0x01ff and then executes 0x0100.

 ### Block3: 0100 to 01ff
 Some crazy logic lives here.
 All it does is move stuff around and performs copy logic.
-Pretty sure it performs some sort of decryption.
 It takes the source code in 0x6a00 to 0xffff and moves stuff around to various memory locations.
+This block also copies data in to the character data area on our graphic block.

 It then executes 6100.

-This block also copies data in to the character data area on our graphic block.

 ### Block3: 6100 to 6128
 This moves stuff out of the area of memory we will use for graphics (4400 - 6000) to 095D.
 It also copies several